 Sign up for direct deposit through Wings, Wings Express and the Student Fees link.
 Select "Set Up Direct Deposit" under the Student Account Options link.

 For dates on when your financial aid will be disbursed to your student account, visit the Office of Financial Aid Important Dates page.
-Generally, refunds from excess financial aid will be sent by direct deposit or by check to the student by the end of the first week of classes provided all requirements have been met.
+The Office of the Bursar begins processing refunds two business days after financial aid is disbursed to the student account.
+Generally, refunds from excess financial aid are sent by direct deposit or by check to the student by the end of the second week of classes provided all requirements have been met.

 Students can deposit excess loan monies on their Wright1 Card FA Flex account by going to Wings Express and selecting the Student and Financial Aid tab, Wright1 Card and Meal Plan Services, Wright1 FA Flex Deposit Using Financial Aid.
 If this option is not available, deposits from financial aid can be made at RaiderConnect.